This library provides pretty printing combinators.

 and encloses the resulting document by l

-and r .
+, and before r

 |